SmithSamuelM/Papers/whitepapers/DIDRevised.md

 The current DID specification explicitly states that DIDs include both the unique non-colliding decentralized generation features of URNs (UUIDs) with the locatability features of URLs.
 What the current DID specification implies but does not explicitly state is that DIDs also include the self-certifying features of public keys.
 Indeed it is this feature of DIDs, that is, that they are also derived from the public key of the crytographic public/private key pair that make them most attractive as decentralized identifiers.
 Moreover their nature as keys means that key management should be a first order feature of the DID specification.

 The current DID syntax specification is a minor modification of the existing URL syntax.
 [RFC3986](https://tools.ietf.org/html/rfc3986).
 As such it benefits from familiarity which is a boon to adoption.
-But if it could use the existing URL parsing tools with nothing more than trivial modification, then that would be an even further boon to adoption.
+Too the extent that the DID spec is compatible with existing URL parsing tools with nothing more than trivial modification, then that would be an even further boon to adoption.
 Consequently,  this proposal uses a URL parsing tool to verify the degree of reusability of current URL tooling for DIDs.
 All else being equal when comparing two options for revising the DID spec, if one option can use existing parsing tools it should be preferred over another that requires building new parsing tools (unless trivial).

 The parsing tool is the Python3  urllib.parse.urlsplit tool.